macloo/python-beginners/flask/part5_deploy/README.md

 The entire *build* folder can be uploaded to a web server, and the folder name can be changed (from *build* to anything), and all the pages will work.

 Need to update the site?
 Make your edits, run *freeze.py* again, and re-deploy.

+### The benefits of freezing

+Pause for a moment and consider this: Imagine you needed to build a site with detailed data about the 535 members of the U.S. Congress.
+You build it with Flask (using a CSV file, a Python dictionary, or an SQL database to generate all the data) with two or maybe three HTML templates.
+Then you run *freeze.py* and in seconds you have 535 individual files, which you just upload as one folder, and you're done.

+Similar apps might produce pages for:

+* 190 pages for each dog breed in the American Kennel Club
+* 318 pages for each character in all the Harry Potter novels
+* 3,144 counties and county equivalents in the United States
+* 6,909 living languages in the world

+When there are changes to the data, you update the data source, re-freeze and re-deploy.

 ### Freezer errors